fotomash/zanalytics-quant/README.md

 3. Check container output with `docker-compose logs`.
 4. Ensure required ports are free to avoid conflicts.

+**Q: Docker containers complain about file or directory permissions.**
+A: Verify host permissions on the affected paths.
+Run `sudo chown -R $USER:$USER <path>` or adjust with `chmod`, then rebuild the containers to apply the changes.

 **Q: Startup fails with "address already in use."**
 A: Another service is already bound to a required port.
 Use `lsof -i :<port>` or `netstat -tulpn` to identify the conflicting process, stop it, or adjust the port mapping in `docker-compose.yml`.